 In an industry that has changed significantly in the last decade, it is important that PPL continually adapts to manage the increasing complexity and volumes of data required to effectively collect and distribute royalties for its more than 130,000 performer and recording rightsholder members.

 Having the right finance system in place to manage these payments to performers and recording rightsholders is key.
-According to Head of Finance Transformation Liz Earl, “The technological and operational infrastructure of the neighboring rights industry has significantly improved in the last decade, thanks to the work of PPL and many other innovative companies in the sector.
+According to Head of Finance Transformation Liz Earl, “The technological and operational infrastructure of the neighbouring rights industry has significantly improved in the last decade, thanks to the work of PPL and many other innovative companies in the sector.
 These developments have increased the value of royalties collected and paid out, as well as the volume of payments made.
 There were numerous limitations with our old system which hampered our ability to process this volume.
 We relied on legacy technology and significant manual effort was involved to reconcile the high volumes of data.”

 After a long search for the right solution, PPL selected Workday.